-Children’s Pastor: Provides leadership, vision, strategy, recruitment, coordinates teams of volunteers and parents.
-Has a background/training in pastoral work/studies.
-The position or role is a pastoral role.
-As a pastor, this person baptizes, visits homes and hospitals etc., has a pastoral ministry calling.
+Children’s Pastor: Provides leadership, vision, strategy, recruitment, and volunteer coordination.
+Has a background in pastoral work.
+The ministry position is pastoral.
+As a pastor, this person baptizes, visits homes and hospitals, and has a pastoral calling.

-Children’s Director: This person is more on the administrative side of things.
-Usually, a previous children’s pastor or the current lead pastor or pastoral leadership team have already provided the vision and direction for the children’s department, and the children’s director is the “person in the trenches” carrying out that plan.
-The Children’s Director typically does NOT have a background in pastoral ministry but may be very gifted in organization, networking and communication.
+Children’s Director: This person does more administration.
+Usually, a previous children’s pastor or the lead pastor already provides direction for the children’s department.
+The kidmin director is the “person in the trenches” carrying out that plan.
+The children’s director typically doesn’t have a background in pastoral ministry.
+But he or she may be gifted in organization, networking, and communication.